[ Printer Friendly Version ] [ Report Abuse ]

 Delphia stomped in frustration and crumbled up her letter of acceptance, tossing it somewhere she didn't care to see.

 “But they're going to make fun of me!
-I'm not exactly what you'd call normal.”
+I'm not normal.”
 She shot her head up to look at her father so she could remind him once again of how different she truly was.
 Although it felt unnatural and disturbing to look into her eyes he did not look away.

 She knew he was the only one that could actually look at her and not cringe or stare.
 His eyes softened, with a whisper he said, “I know, sweetheart, but it's the only choice I've got.
 You'll learn lots at Hogwarts.
 It's a good school.
 Now I have to go send an owl.”

-Delphia watched her father set down the Daily Prophet and head up the stairs.
-Knowing she wasn't going to win this argument she followed him to go start packing her stuff up.
+Delphia watched her father set down the Daily Prophet and head up the stairs to his study.
+Knowing she wasn't going to win this argument she followed him and angrily burst into her room.
+She began to throw stuff into her trunk from beneath her bed.

 It was Saturday morning, a week after she received her letter, and she had began to accept that her life was in the hands of all the staff at Hogwarts until she turned seventeen.
 It wasn't a pleasant thought, she didn't know how she would be accepted, that's if she ever were.
 Delphia glanced out the window where the mist hung low in the air, shadowing everything ten feet from her house.

 “Let's go, Delphia.”
 Her father called from the other room, she turned to see him putting his cloak on.
 Delphia strode over to him and grasped his large hand in her smaller one.
 With the horrible sensation of everything going black, like walls pushing her from all sides.
-Before she knew it she and her dad were already at Diagon Alley.
+Before she knew it she and her father were already in Diagon Alley.

 The first stop they made was Flourish and Blotts.
 The book list was very long and it took a while until she had found all of the books she needed.
 And Madam Malkin's Robes for All Occasions was packed full of other kids who were probably beginning their first year at Hogwarts.
 Delphia looked down at the hardwood floor as Madam Malkin took her measurments.
 Once she received everything but her wand her father gave her some galleons while he went to Eeylops Owl Emporium.
 Delphia sourly snatched up the gold coins and marched over to Ollivander's Wand Shop.